quppety/delivery-kebab/README.md

 To try out Delivery Kebab, follow these steps:

 1. Clone this repository to your local machine.
-2. Install any necessary dependencies.
+2. Install necessary dependencies by running **npm i**.
-3. Configure the app settings and environment variables.
+3. Configure the app settings and environment variables from **.env-example**.
-4. Run the application locally to see it in action.
+4. Run the application locally to see it in action using **npm run dev**.

 ## Usage